genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ```

 ## Post-authentication
 Once the user has been authenticated, the server can optionally receive heartbeat messages, as defined in the interval setting on the ACK message.
-In response to a heartbeat, the GUI will receive a list of available services and their details, which could include multiple hostnames if the environment is configured to not use Consul as the cluster mode.
+In response to a heartbeat, the GUI receives a list of available services and their details; if the environment is configured not to use Consul as the cluster mode, this can include multiple hostnames.

-Assuming your application is not web based and the backend is not using the Consul cluster mode, a client could use the services in this list in the order they are defined.
+If your application is not web-based and the back end is not using the Consul cluster mode, a client can use the services in this list in the order they are defined.
 Existing connections can simply ignore the order changes, but in the event of failover or reconnection, the order should be adhered to.

 ### Heartbeat